morganwang7777-ux/Morgan-s-Metronome-v1.0/README.md

 # Morgan's Metronome v1.0

 Arduino-based digital metronome developed from a breadboard prototype into a custom KiCad PCB shield.
+(First Project)

 ## Features